-This goes for, among others, the needed strategy and governance requirements, analysis capability, skills, tools and information management maturity to fully unlock that potential.
-In other words: a large majority of organizations isn’t capable of extracting value from their information, even if business leaders realize it’s important and in many cases – wrongly – think their organizations are capable to extract that value.
+The capability perception gap concerns, among others, the needed strategy and governance requirements, analysis capability, skills, tools and information management maturity to fully unlock that potential.
+In other words: a large majority of organizations isn’t capable of extracting value from their information and data, even if business leaders realize it’s important and in many cases – wrongly – think their organizations are capable to extract that value.

 Numerous reports emphasize this de facto gap.
 In 2015, for instance, PwC and Iron Mountain conducted research to understand how organizations across the globe are capable of truly managing their information in an end-to-end way with a focus on the creation of value and competitive advantages.
 The findings are far from positive.